Eviction from your home

-In certain circumstances, crofters can be evicted.
-Find out what your rights are and what you might be able to do to avoid eviction from your croft.
+Crofting tenants can only be evicted in certain circumstances.
+Find out what your rights are and how to prevent an eviction from your croft.

 For subtenants, students in halls, if your home comes with your job, council temporary housing, a hostel or refuge, supported accommodation or you live with friends or relatives.